- 12.1. Tracklisting

 12.4.4.
 Only the track titles should be listed in the track title field.
 Please make a note of extra information (recording dates, dance names, etc.) or special features (locked grooves, double concentric groove, hidden tracks, inside-out cut, etc.) in the Release Notes, not in the track title.

 12.5.
 The extra artist for each track is to enter any relevant credits.
 It is possible to use more than one artist by clicking the [+] button.
 The same guidelines apply as to the main Credits section.
 This field should not be added if no extra artist is present on a track.

 12.6.1.
 Legitimate formats for duration are:

 12.6.2.
 Please enter durations in the format they appear on the release, or if they aren't on the release, in the most convenient format.
 The format should not be changed without good reason.

 12.6.3.
-If durations are entered from the release text, they should be entered for all the tracks, unless the release doesn't list the durations for all the tracks, in which case please enter the track durations that are listed on the release, and explain the discrepancy in the release notes.
+If durations are entered from the release text, they should be entered for all the tracks, unless the release doesn't list the durations for all the tracks.
+In this case please enter the track durations that are listed on the release, and explain the discrepancy in the Release Notes.

-- 12.10.
-This will add an extra artist field for every track.
-Pressing it multiple times will add multiple extra artists, with corresponding join fields.
+12.10.
+This will add an extra credits field for every track.
+Pressing it multiple times will add multiple extra credits, with corresponding join fields.

 12.13.5.
 Index Tracks and Headings should not be used for adding incidental information which belongs in the Release Notes.